Jayplayz2432/Python-Snake/README.md

 Install Python

-Open CMD and run command "python snake_game.py"
+Open CMD and cd to where you downloaded it

+Run command "python snake_game.py"

 Play Snake